zertico/apidoc/source/index.md

 }
 ```

-The manager can visualize your his profile account by accessing a route described below.
+The manager can visualize his profile account by accessing the route below.

 Route: *`GET "api/v1/manager/profile"`*